Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

 * :sunglasses: = Excellent

-For each skill and its assessment levels, you should also clearly explain what a student must do to demonstrate mastery at the level of "Excellent".
+For each skill and its assessment levels, you should also clearly explain what a student must do to demonstrate mastery at the level of :sunglasses:.
 You should also explain how the assessment for each of the technical and professional skills will result in an overall assessment for a software project.
 Once you are finished with the assessment, please update the README as necessary.